 The spatial resolution of the GOP measurements obtained from profiling floats is inherently limited by the number of operating floats.
 Diel oxygen anomaly cycles have an amplitude near 1 µmol kg-1 in the tropics and 3 µmol kg-1 in the most productive regions of the open ocean (Table 1).
 The standard deviation of oxygen anomaly values may range from 2 µmol kg-1 in the tropics (Figure 3a) to 8 µmol kg-1 at high latitudes (Figure 2a).
 Confidently resolving the diel cycle requires the hourly binned data that have a 90% confidence interval near half the amplitude, an approximation as the statistical analysis is performed with unbinned data.
 This suggests that ~500 to ~1200 total profiles (20 to 50 per each hour of the pseudo daily cycle) are required to clearly resolve the signal.
 With 36 profiles per year at the standard 10 day cycle time, accurate GOP determination of annual cycles will require 12 (tropics) to 30 (high latitude) float years of data.
 The Biogeochemical-Argo Implementation Plan calls for a global array of 1000 floats, versus 377 floats now operating, although less than one half are operating with the required cycle timing.
 The low number of floats available in any one year was overcome in this work by binning 11 calendar years of data.
-In the future, the size of the BGC-Argo fleet will increase as the recently funded Global Ocean Biogeochemistry Array (GO-BGC) will produce an array of 500 floats that are evenly distributed and which will operate with the required timing properties needed to detect diel oxygen cycles.
+In the future, the size of the BGC-Argo fleet will increase as the recently funded Global Ocean Biogeochemistry Array (GO-BGC) will produce an array of 500 floats that are evenly distributed and which will operate with the required sampling time properties needed to detect diel oxygen cycles.
 However, even at a maximum array size of 1000 floats and with all floats operating with appropriate cycle timing, the GOP or NPP rates derived from arrays with a mean of 20 float years of data would resolve only 50 regions in the ocean, so this method cannot alone approach the resolution obtained by satellites.
 It is likely that assimilating the observed diel cycles at low resolution into high resolution GCMs along with satellite chlorophyll fields will mitigate this issue and contribute to a more accurate representation of the ocean productivity, as envisioned by Mati Kahru.

 References